 Our students are encouraged to be empowered learners, who know how to make the most of their opportunities and potential through appropriate learning strategies for different situations.
-They gain this knowledge through our Sixth Form curriculum, skills workshops, Foundation lectures, Future Leaders Award and peer mentoring.
+They gain this knowledge through our Sixth Form curriculum, skills workshops, Foundation lectures and peer mentoring.

 Sixth Form projects, social activities, lessons and co-curricular experiences including various trips and visits offer our students a variety of individual and team work challenges, leading to confident and competent young adults.

 From day one we impress on our students the importance of punctuality and good attendance.
 Electronic registering ensures transparency about both overall and individual subject attendance; the clear correlation between attendance and achievement is emphasised from outset to outcomes.